sampsyo/home/_drafts/bril.md

 there's no systematic way to tell which extensions a given program uses or which language features a given tool supports.
 [A more explicit approach to extensibility][38] would make the growing ecosystem easier to manage.

-(Most of these extensions were contributed by CS 6120 students.
-In the first semester, for instance, I was low on time and left both memory and function calls as an exercise to the reader.
-You can read blog posts [by Drew Zagieboylo & Ryan Doenges about the memory extension][memory-blog] and [by Alexa VanHattum & Gregory Yauney about designing function calls][func-blog].
-Laziness can pay off.)

 Finally, Bril does not require not SSA.
 There is [an SSA form][ssa] that includes a `phi` instruction, but the language itself has mutable variables.
 I wouldn't recommend this strategy for any other IL, but it's helpful for teaching for three big reasons: